 Most of today’s projection technologies cannot display pure and smooth black.
 This leads to visible grey areas in the overlapping regions of multi-channel projections.
-While the effect is hardly visible when day scenarios are projected, it becomes a major disturbance when dark content and night visuals are displayed.
+While the effect is hardly visible when day scenarios are projected, it becomes a major disturbance when dark content and night-time visuals are displayed.

 The optical blend mask technology is widely known but technically challenging and expensive.
 Furthermore, the previously used method does not take all parameters into account.
 For example, the individual distortion of each pair of projector lenses cannot be included in the theoretical design.
 In practice, it is also hardly possible to reproduce the theoretical projection system under realistic conditions.

 With domeprojection.com®‘s patented NBlend optical blending mask technology the process and complexity of designing and installing the optical blend mask will be significantly reduced.
 Moreover, our technology allows to produce blend masks in outstanding quality.
 NBlend can calculate the optical blend mask based on accurate calibration data gathered from the visual system and the mask kit.
 The newly developed combination of mask holder mechanics and optical blend mask features in domeprojection.com® ProjectionTools will push optical blending to an entirely new level.

 Are you interested in our patented NBlend solution?